CBV Renovations Foster Well-Being

 In addition, living rooms on both floors of the Pavilion will be expanded, repurposing space formerly taken up by a nurse’s station that is being moved.
 The Pavilion’s dining rooms and spas will also undergo upgrades and new decor.
 Of course, designer touches and colorful accents are planned throughout all of the renovated areas.

 A multi-year apartment renovation program in The Commons is also underway.
-Renovations include updating apartments in The Commons with new flooring, bathrooms and kitchens, complete with new appliances.
+Renovations include updating apartments in The Commons with new flooring, bathrooms and kitchens, complete with new appliances to improve and assist in independent living.